MadeSuryawan/backend/docs/IMPLEMENTATION_SUMMARY.md

 - ✅ Comprehensive error handling that prevents cache failures from crashing the app.
 - ✅ Detailed logging with `rich` for better readability.
 - ✅ Code quality enforced by `ruff` (linting, formatting, import sorting).
-- ✅ Unit and integration tests using `pytest` and `pytest-asyncio`.
+- ✅ Unit and integration tests using `pytest` and `pytest-asyncio`, including tests for the fallback mechanism.

 ## Project Structure